WoltLab/docs.woltlab.com/pages/php/api/formBuilder/php_api_form_builder-structure.md

 The last aspect is relevant for `DialogFormDocument` objects.
 `DialogFormDocument` is a specialized class for forms in dialogs that, in contrast to `FormDocument` do not require an `action` to be set.
 Additionally, `DialogFormDocument` provides the `cancelable($cancelable = true)` and `isCancelable()` methods used to determine if the dialog from can be canceled.
 By default, dialog forms are cancelable.

+## Form Button

+A form button object represents a button shown at the end of the form that, for example, submits the form.
+Every form button has to implement the `IFormButton` interface that extends `IFormChildNode` and `IFormElement`.
+`IFormButton` requires four methods to be implemented:

+- `accessKey($accessKey)` and `getAccessKey()` can be used to set and get the access key with which the form button can be activated.
+  By default, form buttons have no access key set.
+- `submit($submitButton)` and `isSubmit()` can be used to set and check if the form button is a submit button.
+  A submit button is an `input[type=submit]` element.
+  Otherwise, the button is a `button` element.

 ## Form Container

 A form container object represents a container for other form containers or form field directly.
-Every form container has to implement the `IFormContainer` interface.
+Every form container has to implement the `IFormContainer` interface which requires the following method:

+- `loadValuesFromObject(IStorableObject $object)` is called by `IFormDocument::loadValuesFromObject()` to inform the container that object data is loaded.
+  This method is *not* intended to generally call `IFormField::loadValueFromObject()` on its form field children as these methods are already called by `IFormDocument::loadValuesFromObject()`.
+  This method is intended for specialized form containers with more complex logic.

-There are three container implementations provided by default:
+There are four default container implementations:

 1. `FormContainer` is the default implementation of `IFormContainer`.
 1. `TabMenuFormContainer` represents the container of tab menu, while